-The Square Foot Gardening method saves gardeners time, effort, tools, space and water.
-Schools across the nation and international humanitarian groups around the world are using the Square Foot Gardening method making inroads against poverty and hunger.
-The Square Foot Gardening method is estimated to cost 50% less, uses 20% less space, 10% of the water, and only 2% of the work compared to single row gardening.
-Additional benefits are: virtually no weeds, no digging or rototilling, and no heavy tools are necessary.
+The Square Foot Gardening Method™ saves gardeners time, effort, tools, space and water.
+The Square Foot Gardening Method is estimated to cost 50% less, uses 20% less space, 10% of the water, and only 2% of the work compared to single row gardening.
+Additional benefits are: virtually no weeds, no digging or rototilling, no fertilizers, and no heavy tools are necessary.

 You can use many materials to build your 4’ X 4’ box such as UNTREATED cedar, pine or fir.
-If treating wood only treat the outside of the box as to not have contact with the soil.
+If treating wood only treat the outside of the box as to not have contact with the Mel’s Mix growing medium.
 You can even use brick, cement blocks, vinyl or recycled plastic.
 Be sure to put down weed mat or landscape fabric to prevent weeds from sprouting up through your soil.

 This tested and proven formula is easy to make at home.
 Please note: these ingredients will be in equal volumes, not by weight.

 • 1/3 Coarse grade Vermiculite (Mel’s preferred medium)

 • 1/3 Sphagnum Peat Moss (You can also use Coconut Coir)